tanamim/MIN16/README.md

 ## CPU

 ### Code with VHDL
 CPU, including ALU is written by VHDL to represent [Datapath](./doc/MIN16_Datapath_ALL.pdf).
-In addition, you should determine the following three points:
+In addition, you should determine the following three mechanisms:

 1. Sequencing Logic
-    - Control lines are determined by the sequencer ([seq.vhd](./cpu/min16/seq.vhd))
+    - The sequencer ([seq.vhd](./cpu/min16/seq.vhd)) determines all the control lines
     - Branch control depends on Zero Flag
     - Load/Store control lines are chosen by the state of FSM